gunjitmittal/Stats-Project/README.md

 - Histograms, BarChart, Piechart, density plots to examine the distribution of data
 - Box plots to compare distributions across groups

 These visualizations were key to our analysis, as they allowed us to quickly identify trends and patterns in the data, and helped us to identify any outliers or anomalies that required further investigation.
-Npt to mention, they helped in supporting some results of hypothesis testing as well.
+Not to mention, they helped in supporting some results of hypothesis testing as well.